Leroy Chang: Career and research

-After 29 years at IBM, Chang moved from industrial research into academia, being appointed the first Dean of Science at Hong Kong University of Science and Technology (HKUST) in 1993.
+After 29 years at IBM, Chang moved from industrial research into academia, being appointed the first Dean of Science at the Hong Kong University of Science and Technology (HKUST) in 1993.
 This was a new university, having been established in 1991.
-Chang's arrival was described in a 2011 account of the rise of this university: "Other recruits during the first decade included Leroy Chang, a world-renowned experimental physicist from International Business Machines (IBM)".
-Chang held the position of Dean of Science until 1998, when he became Vice President of Academic Affairs until stepping down from this role in 2000.
-During and after this period, from 1997 until his retirement in 2001, he was also Professor of Physics and Electrical and Electronic Engineering at the university.
-Chang's departure from New York and arrival in Hong Kong in 1993 was part of a wider influx that saw many leading scientists and researchers taking up positions at universities and institutions in the British colony to be able to advantage of the opportunities presented by the 1997 transfer to Chinese control.
+Chang's arrival was described in a 2011 account of the rise of this university: "Other recruits during the first decade included Leroy Chang, a world-renowned experimental physicist from International Business Machines (IBM)."
+He held the position of Dean of Science until 1998, when he became Vice President of Academic Affairs—stepping down from this role in 2000.
+From 1997 until his retirement in 2007, he was also University Professor of Physics.

+Chang's departure from New York and arrival in Hong Kong in 1993 was part of a wider influx that saw many leading scientists and researchers taking up positions at universities and institutions in the British colony to be able to take advantage of the opportunities presented by the handover of Hong Kong in 1997.
 Quoted in an article in 1996, Chang stated:

 I would never have come to Hong Kong if it was going to remain just a British colony.
 We came because of 1997.

 In addition to his work at HKUST, Chang also supported other science and technology institutions in Hong Kong and the wider region.
 From 1996 to 1998, he was President of the Hong Kong Institute of Science.
-In 1998, Chang played a key role in the founding and establishment of the Research Center for Applied Sciences (RCAS) of the Academia Sinica in Taiwan, serving on its advisory committee.
-He was Emeritus Professor at the Hong Kong University of Science and Technology from his retirement on 15 March 2001 until his death.
+In 1998, Chang played a key role in the founding and establishment of the Research Center for Applied Sciences (RCAS) of Academia Sinica in Taiwan, serving on its advisory committee.